laurenwylee/handsome-dan-tracker/README.md

 Lauren Lee, Raymond Hou, Aniketh Malyala

 ## about
-Mobile app accepts picture from Yale students of Handsome Dan to create an open source platform to allow for the tracking for Yale's mascot.
+Mobile app accepts picture from Yale students of Handsome Dan to create an open source platform to track Handsome Dan.

 ## dev